-Effective October 19, 2021, the Spokane County Community Services, Housing, and Community Development (CSHCD) Department requests that the Spokane Board of County Commissioners (BoCC) grant a lease extension to Pioneer Human Services (PHS) through December 31, 2022, who currently lease the building located at 312 East Hartson Avenue, Spokane, Washington.
+Effective October 19, 2021, the Spokane County Community Services (CS) Department requests that the Spokane Board of County Commissioners (BoCC) grant a lease extension to Pioneer Human Services (PHS) through December 31, 2022, who currently lease the building located at 312 East Hartson Avenue, Spokane, Washington.
 This property is owned by Spokane County and referred to as "The Phoenix Apartments."

 The CSHCD Department leases the Premises, (which contains forty (40) tenant apartments), to PHS who manages the property for the sole purpose of operating the mental health transitional housing program for chronically mentally-ill homeless people over the age of eighteen (18) who are Medicaid eligible, enrolled with a CSHCD Department contracted behavioral health provider, and are seeking permanent housing elsewhere.
 Occupancy by any Individual shall be limited to a six (6) month term, unless an exemption is provided by the CSHCD Department.

 The Spokane County Community Services, Housing, and Community Development Department conducts hearings during the year for the purpose of providing information about the Community Development Programs to County residents and to receive comments from citizens regarding program activities.
 The number of hearings conducted during the year depends in part on the needs of County residents and the nature of the proposed activities.
 At a minimum, hearings are conducted for the following purposes: